The communication power of indefinite causal order: Results

-{\bf No advantage for channel simulation.} We now provide another no-go result highlighting a limitation of the power of indefinite causal order.
-Explicitly, we show that no advantage arises in the task of simulating a noisy channel through classical communication assisted by no-signaling resources~\cite{bennett2002entanglement,fang2019quantum}.
-This task is the inverse of the classical communication task: while in communication one uses a noisy channel to simulate a noiseless channel for the transmission of bits, in simulation one uses the noiseless transmission of bits to simulate a noisy channel.
+{\bf No advantage for channel simulation.} We now establish another limitation of indefinite causal order, showing that it does not offer any advantage over no-signaling resources in the task of simulating a noisy quantum channel through classical communication~\cite{bennett2002entanglement,fang2019quantum}.
+The task of noisy channel simulation is the inverse of the classical communication task: while in communication one uses a noisy channel to simulate a noiseless transmission of bits, in simulation one uses a noiseless transmission of bits to simulate a noisy channel.

 In our resource-theoretic framework, the task of channel simulation can be phrased as the problem of converting a set of ideal classical channels into a target channel $\cC$ by means of signaling-non-generating operations.
-Let us denote the list of ideal classical channels as $\vec{\Delta}^m = (\Delta^{m_1}, \Delta^{m_2}, \dots)$, where $m_i$ is the number of messages transmitted by the $i$-th channel, and $m \coloneqq \sum_j m_j$ is the total number of messages transmitted.
-With this notation, the classical simulation cost for one realization of channel $\cC$ assisted by signaling-non-generating operations in the set ${\bf X}$ is $S_{\epsilon}^{\bf X }(\cC) \coloneqq \min \{ \log_2 m \,|\, \exists \mS \in {\bf X}:\, \|\mS(\vec{\Delta}^{m}) - \cC\|_\diamond / 2 \le \epsilon\}$, which measures the minimum number of classical bits consumed by the simulation.
-This type of one-shot cost is operationally widely used in quantum resource theories~\cite{liu2019one,takagi2022one}, and has played an important role in the study of entanglement~\cite{buscemi2011entanglement,wang2020cost}, coherence~\cite{zhao2018one,diaz2018using}, and communication~\cite{duan2016no,fang2019quantum}.
+Let us denote the list of ideal classical channels as $\vec{\Delta}_m = (\Delta_{m_1}, \Delta_{m_2}, \dots)$, where $m_i$ is the number of messages transmitted by the $i$-th channel, and $m \coloneqq \prod_j m_j$ is the total number of messages transmitted.
+With this notation, the classical simulation cost for one realization of channel $\cC$ assisted by signaling-non-generating operations in the set ${\bf X}$ is $S_{\epsilon}^{\bf X}(\cC) \coloneqq \min \{ \log_2 m \,|\, \exists \mS \in {\bf X}:\, \|\mS(\vec{\Delta}_{m}) - \cC\|_\diamond / 2 \le \epsilon\}$, which measures the minimum number of classical bits consumed by the simulation.
+This type of one-shot cost is widely used in quantum resource theories~\cite{liu2019one,takagi2022one}, and has played an important role in the study of entanglement~\cite{buscemi2011entanglement,wang2020cost}, coherence~\cite{zhao2018one,diaz2018using}, and communication~\cite{duan2016no,fang2019quantum}.